 Contact score is one of the best ways to segment out the most qualified leads for your business.
 Once your admin configures the score signals, sales reps can use it to prioritize and filter contacts.
 Freddy calculates contact scores and customer fit ratings by finding patterns in historical contact properties, engagement levels, web, and in-app activities.

 The contacts who have engaged with your product most recently, are the ones most interested in your product.
 In the contacts list view page, there are two columns that depict how the contact is faring - the score and customer fit columns.

-To get to the granular details of what has actually contributed to the score, click the contact and the scorecard gets displayed.
+To get to the granular details of what has actually contributed to the score, you can do either of the following:

-The recent contact score is available below the tags associated with the contact, with scores that range from 0 to 100.
-The scoring factors depicted in the scorecard showcase the factors contributing to the current score.
 For example, a contact who has viewed the pricing page and replied to an email in the past 7 days would have a hike in the contact score as opposed to a contact who has not responded to an email.
-Click here to know more about how you can train Freddy to look at the right signals for your business.
+Admins can customize the signals using the Contact scoring page to train Freddy to look at the right signals for your business.

 - Freddy Contact scoring tags: If the automation to tag contacts as Product Qualified Leads/Likely to buy based on the score is enabled, you can quickly know the PQLs or Likely to buy leads from the scorecard component.
 Alternatively, you can check it from the tags section, where it is displayed as the first tag if applicable.